pyconll/pyconll/docs/starting.rst

 Loading CoNLL-U
 ----------------------------------

-To start, a CoNLL-U resource must be loaded, and ``pyconll`` can load from files, urls, and strings.
+To start, a CoNLL-U resource must be loaded, and ``pyconll`` can load_ from files, urls, and strings.
 Specific API information can be found in the load_ module documentation.
 Below is a typical example of loading a file on the local computer.

-.. _load: pyconll/load.html

 .. code:: python